Custom Envelope Sender

 By default, when sending an email to a target, the message will be sent from the supporter’s email address.

 This can be problematic for email deliverability, especially with the advance of DMARC, since certain providers restrict delivery using this method.
-To improve delivery, you can enable a custom envelope which will modify the sender’s email address with a new domain that is authenticated.
+To improve delivery, we recommend that you enable a custom envelope which will modify the sender’s email address with a new domain that you can authenticate.

-The “Reply to” email address is still the supporter’s own, so any targets replying would still be replying to the supporter and not the modified address.
+The “Reply to” email address is still the supporter’s own, so any targets replying should still be replying to the supporter and not the modified address.

 This feature provides a way around the need to ‘spoof’ a supporter’s email address when sending from our servers, and is the recommended option to ensure optimal deliverability.